jenkinsci/coverage-plugin/CONTRIBUTING.md

 ## Copyright

-The Code Coverage API plugin is licensed under [MIT license](./LICENSE).
+The Coverage plugin is licensed under [MIT license](./LICENSE).
 We consider all contributions as MIT unless it's explicitly stated otherwise.
 MIT-incompatible code contributions will be rejected.
 Contributions under MIT-compatible licenses may be also rejected if they are not ultimately necessary.

 ## Continuous Integration

 The Jenkins project has a Continuous Integration server... powered by Jenkins, of course.
-The CI job for this project is located at [ci.jenkins.io](https://ci.jenkins.io/job/Plugins/job/code-coverage-api-plugin/).
+The CI job for this project is located at [ci.jenkins.io](https://ci.jenkins.io/job/Plugins/job/coverage-plugin/).